dillonforrest/startup/_posts/2015-04-20-my-9-biggest-mistakes-thus-far.md

 If I could do it differently, there are a small number of huge points that I'd reconsider:

-#### Protect my willingness to be employed
+#### Protect my happiness to be employed

 Most people are employed out of necessity, not choice.
 If you have the courage to take a full plunge to start up, you probably don't consider yourself part of this group.
-Employment can be a real drag, but it has substantial benefits which could enable your startup attempt.
-I'd say my aversion to employment sometimes boosted my startup attempt and usually hindered it.
+Employment can occasionally be a real drag, but it has substantial benefits which could enable your startup attempt.
+I'd say my previous aversion to employment sometimes boosted my startup attempt and usually hindered it.

-#### Work on interesting problems while employed

-Not all employment is equal.
-Most of it sucks.
-Get the jobs which are interesting.
-It's up to you to decide what's interesting, but your natural interests are a good starting point to finding jobs which can help aid your startup attempt.

-#### Learn the technical skills required for B2B while employed

-This includes cold emailing, customer development, and market validation.
-All of these can be learned while employed.
-You'll probably still learn them faster
+In the future, if I sense myself feeling dissatisfied with an employer, I'll leave immediately.

-#### Validate a market niche while employed
+#### Validate a market niche while earning a salary

 B2B market validation can take a long time.
 Invalidating a market is more likely to happen than validating it, and invalidation can take just as long as validation.
 You could possibly be looking for a market for years.
 Save your runway for execution, not searching.